 The CISSR annual meetings take the form of “Programme Units”.

 Anyone can respond to the annual Call for Papers in order to submit a paper of 20-25 minutes (30 minutes in exceptional cases).
 The conference’s official languages are Italian and English (the latter works as shared language in academia).
 In order to prompt active participation in the conference’s debates and proceedings on the part of a largely non-Italian speaking audience, we welcome and encourage paper proposals submitted in English.
 For the same reason, we also ask speakers to prepare a detailed handout in English with a brief overview of their paper (including main points, texts and images that will be discussed etc.) to be distributed to all participants.
 Alternatively, speakers can find in each conference room PowerPoint facilities (please note: the criteria above apply to PowerPoint presentations too).

-Each Programme Unit usually includes three to six papers, with a discussion time of 5-10 minutes after each paper, and about 15 minutes at the end of each session.
+Each Programme Unit usually includes four papers with a discussion time of 5-10 minutes after each paper and/or about 15 minutes at the end of each session.
 More time can be set aside for discussion if necessary.